 - Each dash in that symbol menu also has its own special code.
 Type in the code for the em dash on your document, then type the alt key, plus the letter “x” (alt + x) to create an em dash.

-- Using shortcut keys: Press the control key, plus the alt key, plus the hyphen key (Ctrl + Alt + -) to create an em dash.
+- Using shortcut keys: Press the control key, plus the alt key, plus the hyphen key from the number keypad (Ctrl + Alt + -) to create an em dash.

 - Using Word’s autocorrect function, type two hyphens, followed by a space, then begin typing again and type another space to automatically create an em dash.